alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-func1-3.png)

-From our previous "discoveries", we know that our variables are referenced via `rbp` - 0xX:
+From our previous discoveries, we know that our variables are referenced via `rbp` - 0xX:

   * `a` is at `rbp - 0xc`
   * `b` is at `rbp - 0x8`